looorent/notion-exporter/README.md

 ### Options

 ```
-Usage: notion export-page [-hnV] [-f=<format>] [-o=<folderPath>] [-p=<pageId>]
+Usage: notion export-page [-hnV] [-o=<folderPath>] [-p=<pageId>] [-ti=<title>]
-                          [-to=<notionToken>]
+                          [-to=<notionToken>] [-f=<formats>[,<formats>...]]...
 In Notion, a page can contain a collection of subpages.
 With this command, you
 can create a document based on this hierarchy of pages.
+  -f, --format=<formats>[,<formats>...]
-  -f, --format=<format>    The output format of the exported document.
+                             The output formats of the exported document.
+                               Multiple values can be provided, separated by a
+                               comma.
+Each format is outputed in a dedicated
+                               subfolder.
 Available values: json, md, markdown
                                Default: json
   -h, --help                 Show this help message and exit.
-  -n, --include-nested-pages
-                           Whether the nested pages must be loaded and
+  -n, --include-nested-pages Whether the nested pages must be loaded and
                                exported.
 If this option is false, only the page
                                mentioned is exported.
   -o, --output-folder=<folderPath>
                              The path to the output folder.
 If the folder does
                                not exist, it is created.
 Considering this CLI
                                runs in a Docker container, this option does not
                                really matter.
 The important value is the volume
                                you define when running the CLI with Docker.
 By
-                             default, you should map the expected output folder
+                               default, you should map the expected output
-                             on this default value.
+                               folder on this default value.
 For example `-v
                                /your-folder:/output`
                                Default: /output
   -p, --page-id=<pageId>     The Page to export
                                Default:
+      -ti, --title=<title>   The title to use in the exported document.
+When
+                               this property is not defined, the main page's
+                               title is used.
       -to, --notion-token=<notionToken>
                              The Notion API Token.
 See Notion's developer
                                documentation to create a token.
                                Default:
   -V, --version              Print version information and exit.
 ```